Last Updated on July 20, 2022

 Additional activities at Greensboro Science Center include Omnisphere shows, Skywild ropes courses and ziplines, and behind-the-scenes inside tracks.

 Admission is free for children ages 2 and under.
-If you’re little ones are older, prices start at $17.50.
+If your little ones are older, prices start at $17.50.
 Thanks to our memberships with the NC Zoo in Asheboro and the Museum of Life and Science in Durham, we’ve gotten in for a discount.

 Guilford Courthouse National Military Park (Free)